-- will ensure the Policy is translated into effective action at all levels within the school - will ensure Health and Safety Legislation, Codes of Practice and Guidance together with school rules are implemented and staff and pupils are operating safe working practices - will ensure health and safety is an agenda item of every main governor's meeting in liaison with the Headteacher, will ensure that professional health and safety advice is available nominated Shropshire Council Health and Safety Officer in liaison with the Headteacher, will ensure there is a nominated Health and Safety Coordinator/Officer appointed for the school premises - will make adequate financial provision for enabling the policy to be put into effect - will ensure the effectiveness of the policy and the safety performance of the school is monitored on a regular basis and amended whenever necessary - will promote a positive culture and interest in health and safety matters throughout the school - will nominate a Governor to sit on the Safer School Initiative Committee - will ensure in conjunction with the Headteacher the Fire Risk Assessment is reviewed annually - will ensure in conjunction with the Headteacher the Asbestos Management Plan is completed on receipt of the Asbestos Survey Report - will ensure in conjunction with the Headteacher there are adequate systems are in place for the management and control of Legionella.

-2.1.2 The Headteacher
+- will be responsible in conjunction with the Headteacher to ensure formulation, reviewing and subsequent amendment to the School Health and Safety Policy.
+Consisting of a Statement of Intent, Organisation and Arrangements sections - will ensure the Policy is translated into effective action at all levels within the school - will ensure Health and Safety Legislation, Codes of Practice and Guidance together with school rules are implemented and staff and pupils are operating safe working practices - will ensure health and safety is an agenda item of every main governor's meeting in liaison with the Headteacher, will ensure that professional health and safety advice is available nominated Shropshire Council Health and Safety Officer in liaison with the Headteacher, will ensure there is a nominated Health and Safety Coordinator/Officer appointed for the school premises - will make adequate financial provision for enabling the policy to be put into effect - will ensure the effectiveness of the policy and the safety performance of the school is monitored on a regular basis and amended whenever necessary - will promote a positive culture and interest in health and safety matters throughout the school - will nominate a Governor to sit on the Safer School Initiative Committee - will ensure in conjunction with the Headteacher the Fire Risk Assessment is reviewed annually - will ensure in conjunction with the Headteacher the Asbestos Management Plan is completed on receipt of the Asbestos Survey Report - will ensure in conjunction with the Headteacher there are adequate systems are in place for the management and control of Legionella. - 2.1.2 The Headteacher